 NEXT SUPERVISION GROUPS

-We also run a number of virtual supervision groups with members from around the world, that start throughout the year and use video conferencing (Zoom).
+We also run a number of closed virtual supervision groups with members from around the world, that start throughout the year and use video conferencing (Zoom).
 Closed groups mean that the membership is fixed for an agreed number of sessions, normally 4 to 6.
-We operate a waiting list and can also set up additional groups if there is sufficient demand so please do get in touch if you would like to find out more.
-From September 2020 the cost is £60 per hour per person so it will be £120 + VAT per 2 hour session with 4 people per group or £150 per person per group if there are 5 or 6 members and the sessions will then be up to 3 hours in duration.
-We contract for 4-6 sessions so the cost will be between £480 + VAT and £720 + VAT.
+We operate a waiting list and regularly set up additional groups so please do get in touch if you would like to find out more.
+Since September 2020 the cost has been £60 per hour per person so is £120 + VAT (where applicable) per 2 hour session with 4 people per group.
+We contract for 4-6 sessions so the cost is between £480 + VAT and £720 + VAT.
 This will be increasing in 2024.
 Please contact us for more details.

 Group supervision is also offered internally, within organizations.
 Where helpful internal supervision can also be provided in tandem with CPD opportunities for internal coaches.
 Themes can be collated from the coaching and reported back collectively, with individual client confidentiality completely safeguarded, adding value to the organization.